DIY for hot burnishing of metals

 Ps.
-Consider that the temperature is over 100 degrees Celsius because it’s not just water.
+Consider that the temperature goes beyond 100° C because it is not just water.

-Some notes and tips for hot burning metals
+Some notes and tips for hot burnishing of metals

-- Using the thermometer is important because if you do not reach those temperatures (around 140 degrees Celsius) the risk is that you do not get a burnished, dark color, but a color that tends to yellow.
+- Using the thermometer is important because if you do not reach those temperatures (around 140 ° C) the risk is that you do not get a burnished, dark color, but a color that tends to yellow.